 You will usually know that you’re a good fit for a certain niche topic because of the client’s feedback on your writing.

 Don’t be afraid to try out every niche that interests you.
 More than usual, you will be able to strike on a profitable niche topic or on a related niche.

 As for your niche form of writing, it will be more of a preference.
-You will grow love one form more than the other.
+You will grow to love one form more than the other.
 That’s what happened to me as I realized I like writing blog posts better than any other type of content.

 How to validate your freelance writing niche?

 The problem with most beginner writers is choosing a niche topic with a market that isn’t that huge or usually saturated with general writers.
-(Think leadership or life topics which almost anyone can write about.)
+(Think leadership or life topics that almost anyone can write about.)

 The key here is finding businesses with big budgets.

 Try and check on freelance platforms like Upwork to see which companies need writers.
 If they’re willing to pay something in order to hire a writer, then they usually have a good budget.